 Appalachian Gallery is Morgantown’s largest framing studio, gallery and gift shop specializing in art & crafts by West Virginia artists & artisans.
-In operation since 1987, Appalachian Gallery is owned by Laurie Nugent and Penelyn Peterson, whose experience in the fields of art and fine custom picture framing has a combined total of over 60 years.
+In operation since 1987, Appalachian Gallery is owned by Laurie Nugent and Penelyn Van Orange, whose experience in the fields of art and fine custom picture framing has a combined total of over 60 years.

 The staff’s experience, knowledge, and fine craftsmanship have earned Appalachian Gallery a reputation for quality and integrity, providing a level of professional custom framing and a body of regional artwork & crafts unsurpassed in the area.

-Ms. Nugent, previously co-owner of ART, ETC. Custom Framing in Wheeling, has over 30 years experience in the field.
+Ms. Nugent, previously co-owner of ART, ETC. Custom Framing in Wheeling, has over 3 decades of experience in the field.
 Possessing a BS in Commercial Art, she is a highly qualified framing consultant with a natural sense of color & composition.
 The primary buyer for the gallery, Laurie believes in supporting and promoting the talent in our state, keeping the gallery’s focus on West Virginia artists and craftspersons.

-Ms. Peterson has over 25 years experience as a picture framer and is an accomplished artist in her own right.
-With a BFA in painting, she is not only proficient in that area, but is also a skilled seamstress and is highly creative & talented in the areas of costume design, set design and set construction, skills which factor into her work as an expert custom picture framer.
+Ms. Van Orange has over 30 years experience as a picture framer and is an accomplished artist in her own right.
+With a BFA in painting, she is proficient not only in that area, but is also a skilled seamstress and is highly creative & talented in the areas of costume design, set design and set construction, skills which, in various ways, factor into her work as an expert custom picture framer.